 - Support a trajectory that projects future related Vermont research

 - Add value and are likely to be incorporated into teaching (either through the researcher's own teaching or supporting other educators)

 - Name, contact information, including address and affiliation (if any)

 - Summary of proposed research (2-3 pages) which should include a discussion of how the $5,000 will help achieve this research.
-(Note that it can extend or build on current or new funded research, or it can be a new area of inquiry).
+(Note that it can extend or build on currently funded research, or it can be a new area of inquiry).